-Visit our health clinics for anything you would see your family doctor for
+Visit our health clinics like you would your family doctor.

 SFU has a team of doctors, nurses, and medical office assistants available to provide you with basic medical services at our on-campus clinics located in Burnaby and Vancouver.

 To see a doctor, make an appointment over the phone by calling our clinic in Burnaby or Vancouver.
-Same-day appointments can be made based on availability.
+Same-day appointments are limited and based on availability.

 Basic medical services provided at the clinic are covered by the BC Medical Services Plan (BC MSP).
 All students at SFU are enrolled in BC MSP.
 Please bring your CareCard or BC Services Card with you to your appointment.

 Please note: We are experiencing medical appointment wait times.
 Same-day access is limited.

 Appointments are booking for April 27 or later

 Appointments are booking for May 2 or later

 For additional medical clinics close to your location, please visit: https://medimap.ca

 9:30am - 4:30pm